-EDITOR’S NOTE: This post will be updated as new candidates enter the race.
+EDITOR’S NOTE: This post will be updated as new candidates enter and leave the race.

 It’s only March of 2019, yet already, the race for president in the 2020 election has begun.
 Numerous Democrats have announced their candidacy, and for many, the election is turning into a referendum on abortion.
 While it is estimated that at least 20% of Democrats identify as pro-life, and most Americans favor heavy restrictions on abortion, the party continues to become more and more extreme.
 Currently, there are 14 Democratic candidates running for president; but where do the individual candidates stand when it comes to what is arguably the nation’s most divisive — and important — issue?